List of awards and nominations received by Laura Pausini

 Laura Pausini is an Italian pop singer.
 Throughout her career, she has received multiple music awards in Italy and internationally.
 She won the Newcomers' section of the Sanremo Music Festival in 1993 and placed third in the Big Artists section in 1994.
 She was awarded two Lunezia Awards, eight Wind Music Awards, three awards at the Festivalbar, seven Telegatti and an MTV Italian Music Award.
 Internationally, she has won four awards at the Viña del Mar International Song Festival, four Lo Nuestro Awards, four Latin Grammy Awards, two Billboard Latin Music Award and six World Music Awards.
 In 2006 she also became the first Italian female artist to win a Grammy Award, receiving the accolade for Best Latin Pop Album for the record Escucha.
 She has been honoured as a Commander Order of Merit of the Italian Republic by President Carlo Azeglio Ciampi, and as a World Ambassador of Emilia Romagna.

 In 2014, she received the Icon Award from FIMI and Italian Trade, in recognition of her estimated worldwide sales exceeding 70 million units.
+On 23 October 2025, she was honoured with the 'Icon' award at the Billboard Latin Music Awards for being a global pop icon and the most internationally recognised Italian voice, with 75 million records sold and 6 billion combined streams.
+On 12 November 2025, she received Billboard Italia's Icon Award at a Vatican ceremony with Pope Leo XIV for her extraordinary accomplishments and historic contributions to the industry and artistry.